-In this section we will briefly discuss parametric approximation methods for infinite horizon problems, based on the policy iteration (PI) method.
-We will focus on the finite-state version of the α -discounted problem of Section 1.4.1, and adopt notation that is more convenient for such problems.
+In this section we will briefly discuss parametric approximation methods for infinite horizon problems, based on policy iteration (PI).
+We will focus on the finite-state version of the α -discounted problem of Section 1.4.1, using notation that is more convenient for such problems.
 In particular, states and successor states will be denoted by i and j, respectively.
 Moreover the system equation will be represented by control-dependent transition probabilities $p{ij}(u)$ (the probability that the system will move to state j, given that it starts at state i and control u is applied).
 For a state-control pair (i, u), the average cost per stage is denoted by g(i, u, j).

 We recall that the PI algorithm in its exact form produces a sequence of stationary policies whose cost functions are progressively improving and converge in a finite number of iterations to the optimal.
-The corresponding convergence proof relies on the generic cost improvement property of PI, and depends on the finiteness of the state and control spaces.
-This proof, together with other PI-related convergence proofs, can be found in the author's textbooks [Ber17a] or [Ber19a].
+The convergence proof relies on the fundamental cost improvement property of PI, and depends on the finiteness of the state and control spaces.
+This proof, together with other PI-related convergence proofs, can be found in the author's text-books [Ber17a] or [Ber19a].

-Let us state the exact form of the PI algorithm in terms of Q-factors, and in a form that is suitable for the use of approximations and simulation-based implementations.
+Let us state the exact form of the PI algorithm in terms of Q-factors, and in a way that facilitates approximations and simulation-based implementations.
 Given any policy μ , it generates the next policy $\tilde{\mu}$ with a two-step process as follows (cf. Section 1.4.1):